Subscribe to the City of Stories newsletter

 By subscribing you will be added to our Newsletter mailing list.

 We’re lucky in Norwich that it’s a place big on wellbeing, health and sustainability.
-All over the city there are places to go and things to do that will help us look – and feel – better as we approach 2018 with confidence and armfuls of exotic vegetables that we’re not sure how to cook yet.
+All over the city there are places to go and things to do that will help us look – and feel – better as we approach the new year with confidence and armfuls of exotic vegetables that we’re not sure how to cook yet.

 Title Image: Waffle House, credit Hamerska Photography